Causes of Vitiligo

 Vitiligo and Hypothyroidism (Underactive thyroid)

-Research suggests that Vitiligo and Hypothyroidism (Underactive thyroid) often are predisposed to the same gene (NALP1 gene).
+Research suggests that Vitiligo and Hypothyroidism (Underactive thyroid) often predisposed to the same gene (NALP1 gene).
 All patients with Vitiligo are suggested to get the Thyroid profile done every six months.
-Thyroid profile entails blood sample study for T3, T4, and TSH (Thyroid-stimulating hormone) hormones at a small cost.
+A thyroid profile entails a blood sample study for T3, T4, and TSH (thyroid-stimulating hormone) hormones at a small cost.

 Vitiligo after injury: In some cases of vitiligo, patients are at risk of losing pigment or developing vitiligo after any bruise or injury.
 One such example can be seen in a case photo on this page.